ninabarzh/broomstick/content/posts/zero-sum-game.md

 with reconstruction bills, lost territory, and a traumatised generation.
 The Victor’s Curse is very real: even the "successful" emerge maimed.

-To turn a zero-sum game around from the bottom up, one must first stop playing by its rules.
+To turn a zero-sum game around from the bottom up, stop playing by its rules.
 This is not about asking the gamemakers for a kinder arena.

 ### Refuse the premise

 The first step is recognising the game for what it is.
-A zero-sum setup insists that your gain must be someone else's loss.
+A zero-sum setup insists that your gain becomes someone else's loss.
 The trick is to step outside that framing.
 This is not wishful thinking, it is strategic deviance.
 Cooperatives, commons-based economies, and mutual aid networks work precisely because they do not play the scarcity script.